wiremock/wiremock.org/_site/docs/README.md

 WireMock is a popular open-source tool for API mock testing, with over 5 million downloads per month.
-It can help you to create stable test and development environments, isolate yourself from flakey 3rd parties and simulate APIs that don't exist yet.
+It can help you to create stable test and development environments, isolate you from flakey 3rd parties, and simulate APIs that don't exist yet.

 <style>